You can purchase additional annual pension in units of £250 up to a maximum of £5,000 per annum (1995/2008 section) or £6,500 (2015 scheme members).

 - whether the cost is being met by a single lump sum payment or by regular contributions

-Additional pension will only increase the annual pension and will not affect any automatic or mandatory lump sum benefits payable from the scheme.
+No. Additional pension will only increase the annual pension and will not affect any automatic or mandatory lump sum benefits payable from the scheme.